Knowledge base

 ) is your kDrive identifier (IDkDrive).

-You will therefore need to write https://IDkDriveβ.connect.kdrive.infomaniak.com whenever necessary (https://123456.connect.kdrive.infomaniak.com
+You will therefore need to write https://IDkDrive.connect.kdrive.infomaniak.com each time it is necessary (https://123456.connect.kdrive.infomaniak.com

 for example as a WebDAV address).

-Not all plans are compatible with WebDAV.
-Please read the notice at the top of the page.
+Not all offers are WebDAV compatible.
+See the box at the top of the page.

 … on Windows